guitarvydas/guitarvydas.github.io/_posts/2023-10-20-Crockford and the Actor Model.md

 Message-passing is fundamental, but, like GOTO, needs to be "structured".

 How do you implement 0D with what you've got today?
 FIFO queues, `send()` and `handle()` and a dispatcher. [refs to sample code available ... ]

+Crockford's goal is different than mine.
+Crockford's *misty* language is meant as a transitional language that straddles the paradigms of traditional programming and Actor-based programming.
+Odin0d, on the other hand, uses diagrams to program in an Actor-like paradigm, using traditional programming inside of Components.
+Odin0d is used in example applications such as [transpiler](https://github.com/guitarvydas/transpiler/tree/dev) and [find-and-replace](https://github.com/guitarvydas/find-and-replace).
 ## See Also
 ### Blogs
 [blog](https://guitarvydas.github.io/)